 We specialise in UK & EU trademark infringement disputes, passing off & brand protection generally and intellectual property claims in the London courts.

 It is difficult to go anywhere or do anything without encountering brands (trading names, logos and get-up).
-Brands are most companies' most valuable assets because they:
+Brands can be most companies’ most valuable assets because they:

 - Indicate the source or origin of products